rugarciap/Turbo-Boost-Switcher/README.md

 - Customize sensors update time
 - Charts to see how Temp and Fan speed values are affected by Turbo Boost status.
 - Set it to open at login.
 - Translated to English & Spanish.
-Other languages in beta (Russina, Chinese, German, French, Polish).
+Other languages in beta (Russina, Chinese, German, French, Polish, and Japanese).
 - More features detailed on http://www.rugarciap.com

 How to install: